Top Ten Gardening Mistakes Made by Melbourne Based Gardeners 2

 There are quite a few issues that I regularly see crop up.
 Here are my top ten mistakes that I regularly see Melbourne based gardeners make, and suggestions in avoiding making them yourself.

 The edible part of the carrot is the long tap root.
 When carrot seedlings are transplanted, you often damage this taproot.
 The result is forked and or twisted carrots!
 Always grow root crops such as carrots from seed.
-Read more on raising carrots and other vegetables from seed here.
+Read more about growing carrots here.

 wonky carrots causes garden mistakes